-There is a power pump method you could try where you pump for 10 minutes, wait a few minutes, pump another 10 minutes, wait a few minutes, and then pump another 10 minutes.
-You should experience three or more separate letdowns and more milk overall.
-Because this power pump will take longer than your scheduled break try this on the weekend.
+- There is a power pump method you could try where you pump for 10 minutes, wait a few minutes, pump another 10 minutes, wait a few minutes, and then pump another 10 minutes.
+You should experience three or more separate letdowns and produce milk overall.
+Because this power pump will take longer than your scheduled break try this method during the weekend.

-Try to rent a Hospital-Grade Pump.
-If your milk supply drops dramatically, you might want to explore renting a hospital-grade pump for a month or two.
-This type of pump is the most powerful pump.
-It can bridge the gap until your baby starts solids and begins to taper milk consumption.
+- Try to rent a Hospital-Grade pump for a month or two.
+It's the most powerful pump.
+It can help bridge the gap until your baby starts solids and begins to taper off of their milk consumption.

-It may be easier said than done but try to get more rest.
+- It may be easier said than done but try to get more rest.
 When you're exhausted, you will see that your body won't make as much milk.
-This may mean skipping some housework, spending time with your husband, or naps on the weekend.
+This may mean skipping some housework or naps on the weekend.

-This may be an old wives' tale but eat more oatmeal.
+- This may be an old wives' tale but try eating oatmeal.
 Some oatmeal cookies never hurt anyone!
-Plus starting your day off with a bowl of oatmeal feels your belly, especially if nursing makes you hungry!
+Plus starting your day off with a bowl of oatmeal makes you feel full and this is great if nursing makes you hungry!

-Last, but not least stay hydrated.
-Buy an extra large water bottle and keep it with you always.
+- Last, but not least, stay hydrated.
+Buy an extra large water bottle and always keep it with you.
 The more you drink, the better you feel and the easier your milk will let down.
 Speaking of drinking, stay away from alcohol.
-Some may say that beer helps but in fact it doesn't.
+Some people say that beer helps but it dehydrates you.

 Don't Exhaust Yourself

-Maybe you end up supplementing with formula.
-It's a perfectly healthy way to feed your child.
+The saddest thing you could do in your quest to extend breastfeeding is obsessing about your milk supply.
+Give yourself a break!
+Supplementing with formula is a perfectly healthy way to feed your child.
 Any amount of breast milk you're able to make is better than nothing and will give your baby wonderful nutrition and immunity protections.